wilsonliaows/docs/connectors/aws_lambda.md

 ![Schema Designer](/assets/images/aws_lambda/response_body_input_field.png)
 *Response body input field*

 There are 2 ways to configure this input field: Using a sample JSON or creating a schema definition.
-This article will focus on using sample JSON.
+This article focuses on using sample JSON.

 Clicking on `generate from JSON sample` will open a pop up which looks like this: